Skip to content

 The Nyamirambo Women’s Centre

-This center in Kigali City Rwanda supports women’s livelihoods while educating visitors about ongoing vocational projects like traditional cooking, craft making, computer literacy, fashion design, hairdressing, pedicure, and manicure.
+This center in Kigali City, Rwanda supports women’s livelihoods while educating visitors about ongoing vocational projects like traditional cooking, craft making, computer literacy, fashion design, hairdressing, pedicure, and manicure.

 Nyandungu Urban Wetland Eco-Tourism Park